kslifer/nunis-ingest-gcf/deploymentguide.md

 ### Obtain and Set the PROJECT_NUM Linux Environment Variable
 The Cloud Build service account is named with the GCP **Project Number**.
 This is is a unique identifier assigned by Google that is different than the **Project ID**.

 To simplify the usage of `gcloud` commands, your **Project Number** will be exported into a Linux environment variable.
-It will be set one time, and then the variable will be references going forward.
+It will be set one time, and then the variable will be referenced going forward.

 Set the PROJECT_NUM environment variable by running the command below in the Cloud Shell: